azhx/blagoblag/content/drafts/lessons-learned-usds.rst

 From 2015 to 2017 I worked for the United States Digital Service, a team within the US Government, created after the launch failure of healthcare.gov, dedicated to improving the government's ability to use technology.
-I learned about a lot of different things there: bureaucracy and PL/SQL, organizational transformation and Classic ASP, to name a few.
+I learned about a lot of different things there: bureaucracy and PowerBuilder, organizational transformation and Classic ASP, to name a few.
 However this post will instead be about two meta-lessons I learned from my time at USDS.